Music Swap Lab

 Tried and tested in Bremen, replicated elsewhere: the success of the Future Lab resonates far beyond this Hanseatic city’s borders and has been replicated in other copy-cat projects – in Germany and internationally.
 In 2017, the first Future Lab was established on the African continent, the Future Lab in Tunisia!

 But the Future Lab has also become a role model and source of inspiration worldwide.
 In 2017, the first international Future Lab was launched in a Tunisian school.
 The first ›Mélodie de la vie‹ was already performed there in 2019.
-There are also international Future Lab collaborations through the Participatory Musical Theatre Visiting Academy with representatives from Houston (Texas), Muscat in Oman, London, Vienna and Hong Kong.
+There are also international Future Lab collaborations through the ›Participatory Musical Theatre Visiting Academy‹ that was enabled by the German Federal Cultural Foundation with representatives from Houston (Texas), Muscat in Oman, London, Vienna and Hong Kong.

 Take a seat in the middle of the orchestra and be part of the rehearsal up close: reverberating timpani skins and nimble fingers cast a spell not only over school pupils.
 What is part of everyday life together at the Bremen East Comprehensive School is sometimes also possible at places where the orchestra makes a stop on tour: a visit to a rehearsal, which can be experienced in the midst of the orchestra.